7hebel/IsoEngine/readme.md

 ### 💥 Known issues:

-1. Sometimes Perlin noise height map generated for an chunk is drastically different than one generated for neighbor chunk (they don't transition smoothly).
+1. ~~Sometimes Perlin noise height map generated for an chunk is drastically different than one generated for neighbor chunk (they don't transition smoothly).~~

+   **Fix:**
+   When generating height map, I was iterating over `y` value from lowest to highest which apparently resulted in inverted map.

 ---